-This verb is used instead of “say” because it is used to express a point that has already been mentioned previously to emphasise it.
+This verb is used instead of “say” because it is used to express a point that has already been mentioned previously, for emphasis.

-“You’re not getting next week off”, reiterated my boss after I asked him about the holidays for the final time.
+“You’re not getting next week off,” reiterated my boss after I asked him about the holidays for a second time.

-Using the verb “to praise” instead of the verb “to say” is done to express approval of someone or something.
+Using “praised” instead of “said” is done to express real approval of someone or something.

 We use this verb to speak about something in an approving way or to confirm that something is good or necessary.

-“You’ll have the best time in Spain”, preached Jayne to her son before he went travelling in Spain.
+“You’ll have the best time in Spain,” preached Jane to her son before he left for his travels.

-Now that you know 25 other ways to express “said” in English, you should try to memorise them and their contexts incorporating them into your own use of English.
-In addition to this and other posts on the ABA Journal, remember that you can also sign up to the ABA English course for free where you will get access to 144 free video classes which will teach you grammar from beginner to advanced.
+Now it’s your turn!
+Now that you know 25 other ways to express “said” in English, you should try to memorise them and their contexts.
+Then you can incorporate them and use them in your own English.
+In addition, have we said that you can also sign up to the ABA English course?
+There you will get access to 144 free video classes which will teach you grammar from beginner to advanced.
 What are you waiting for?
-Sign up and start learning with ABA today
+Find out your English level and start learning with ABA English today!